technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

     prompt just yet.
 You must attach the files to the prompt in the next
     step:

-    **I'm the Hiring Manager for Graphic Design Institute.
+    ++**I'm the Hiring Manager for Graphic Design Institute.
 We're hiring for the position of Senior Animation Designer.
 Please create a report that compares the attached resumes to the requirements for a Senior Animation Designer in the attached job description file and rank the candidates from most qualified to least qualified.
-Thank you!**
+Thank you**!++

     ![](./media/image13.png)